-Addison Goff is on her way to a marketing major with a minor in public health.
-She is a Levine Scholar at UNC Charlotte and a member of the Business Honors Program in the Belk College of Business.
+Addison Goff graduated in May 2017 as a marketing major with a minor in public health.
+She was a Levine Scholar at UNC Charlotte and a member of the Business Honors Program in the Belk College of Business.

 Why did you choose the Belk College of Business?

 I chose the Belk College of Business because it connects students to many resources within the university, as well as throughout the greater Charlotte community.
 Charlotte is a growing city with unparalleled opportunities for college students and graduates, especially when it comes to industries related to business.

 What activities were you involved in when not working and studying?

 I have been involved with the planning and building of the UNC Charlotte Community Garden, as well as the establishment of its associated student organization.
 I am also involved with Charlotte Dance Marathon, a yearlong fundraising effort that culminates in an overnight dance celebration and donates all proceeds to Charlotte’s Levine Children’s Hospital.
 When I am not studying, working, or volunteering, I like to spend my time exploring the many restaurants and shops that Charlotte has to offer.

 What was the best part of your academic experience?